NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

 In this example all layers with bridge, road and tunnel in their id's will be added to this category.

-This shows it is important to consider the id name carefully and ensure the selector used only relates to the desired layers. e.g. calling a layer that plots the ocean "sea" would result in it appearing with the sea-grass category (in CEEDS it has been called water).
+This shows it is important to consider the id name carefully and ensure the selector used only relates to the desired layers.
 The recommendations have been updated in CEEDS version 4.2.3 to recommend the use of "keys", random sets of characters to reduce the chance of name collisions.

-Finally the admin can set if the layer is enabled by default (most will be set to false and invisible to reduce loading times and reduce layers overlaying each other) and if it is a data layer.
-If set to true this layer will be in the data layer tab in the CEEDS tool (one shown by default) and if false the layer will be put in the map layer tab (this is primarily for base map layers)
+Finally the admin can set if the layer is enabled by default (most will be set to false and invisible to reduce loading times and reduce layers overlaying each other on initial load) and if it is a data layer.
+If set to true this layer will be in the data layer tab in the CEEDS tool (one shown by default) and if false the layer will be put in the map layer tab, this is primarily for base map layers but other layers could be added here if required.